-First off, there may be several source systems where you need to fetch information from, and there may be several destination systems.
+First off, there may be several source systems you need to fetch information from, and there may be several destination systems you send your data to.
 You have to take care of one-to-one, one-to-many, many-to-one, and many-to-many scenarios with your platform.
 Add things like content-based routing, batching, de-batching etc., and you will find yourself thinking how to manage and control these more complex situations.

 1. Integrated application is not available: maybe there is a network error, maybe the application is down for maintenance, or something else has happened

 2. Integrated application suddenly starts to speak a completely unknown language or dialect: maybe because of a software upgrade or a change in the configuration you were unaware of